AdobeDocs/marketo.en/help/marketo/release-notes/current.md

 The following features follow an Agile format and are released on various dates before or after the standard release date.
 Please check below each feature for its status.

-* **Auto Arrange Dialogue streams for Dynamic Chat**: Improve your crowded Dialogue canvas by organizing everything on the canvas into a clean and easy to read format with the press of a button through Auto Arrange.
+* **Auto Arrange Dialogue streams for [!DNL Dynamic Chat]**: Improve your crowded Dialogue canvas by organizing everything on the canvas into a clean and easy to read format with the press of a button through Auto Arrange.

 <table>
   <tr>